danndylan/fulhaus-be/README.md

 Follow these steps for running the app:
 1. Clone the source code from the public repository: https://github.com/danndylan/fulhaus-be.git
+2. Check out `develop` branch.
-2. From where the repository is clone, open a terminal.
+3. From where the repository is clone, open a terminal.
 This API is created using express-generator.
 To start the app, run this command depending on environment:

     On MacOS or Linux, run the app with this command: